EDI-Systems/M7M01_Eukaron/CONTRIBUTING.md

 ## What should I know before I get started?

-### RMP and Packages
+### RME and Packages

-RMP is an intentionally small open source RTOS and does not provide advanced features like kernel object management or dynamic memory allocation.
-It should not have package dependencies, except for the libraries that are provided by the manufacturer.
+RME is an General-Purpose Advanced OS that sticks to a microkernel approach.
+It focuses on multi-core scalability, It should not have package dependencies, except for the libraries that are provided by the manufacturer.
 If external libraries are needed for a specific project, it is the user's duty to add such packages to the system.
-RMP is not meant to compete with FreeRTOS, RT-Thread or uC/OS.
-If you just need a small, fast yet reliable kernel, RMP is your best choice, especially when you need to run an RTOS as the guest RTOS on **[M7M2](https://github.com/EDI-Systems/M7M2_MuAmmonite)/[M7M1](https://github.com/EDI-Systems/M7M1_MuEukaron)**.
+RME is not meant to compete with FreeRTOS, RT-Thread or uC/OS.
+If you just need a small, fast yet reliable kernel, RME is your best choice, especially when you need to run an RTOS as the guest RTOS on **[M7M2](https://github.com/EDI-Systems/M7M2_MuAmmonite)/[M7M1](https://github.com/EDI-Systems/M7M1_MuEukaron)**.

 ### Design Decisions

 Different from most operating systems, only the most used arcitectures are supported, such as the Cortex-M, Cortex-R, MIPS and MSP430.
 Other architectures are on the decline, and will disappear in a couple of years, hence they are not supported.
-Unlike FreeRTOS and RT-Thread, RMP is designed by intention to contain no pre-included packages.
+Unlike FreeRTOS and RT-Thread, RME is designed by intention to contain no pre-included packages.
 This simplifies the system and is without extra hassle.
-Also, the RMP kernel's IPC is very lightweight, very concise by design.
+Also, the RME kernel's IPC is very lightweight, very concise by design.
 Only two kinds are supported, mailbox and counting semaphore.
 This also makes it easy to formally verify the system against a extremely high standard, e.g. EAL7+.

 ## How Can I Contribute?